Databases for realtime stuff

 Figure 1

-Databases at the intersection of storing data and processing streams, for, e.g. time series forecasting and realtime analytics.
+Databases at the intersection of storing data and processing streams, for, e.g. time series forecasting and real-time analytics.
 Do you need a specialist database for this?
-Sometimes, irritatingly, it seems to be useful to have a tool which can handle rapidly changing data.
+Sometimes, irritatingly, it seems useful to have a tool that can handle rapidly changing data.

 1 Differential dataflow